Bio & Incident Details

 Weapon: Gun; Unknown type

 Eventually 13 suspects were charged in connection with Deputy Wilder's and Deputy Hancock's murder.
-On May 8, 1973, nine suspects were convicted of inciting to riot and participating in a riot in which death occurred.
+On May 8th, 1973, nine suspects were convicted of inciting a riot and participating in a riot in which death occurred.
 They were each sentenced to 21 years in prison.
-On March 31, 1975, the Louisiana Supreme Court overturned their convictions stating that they could not and did not receive a fair trial in Baton Rouge.
+On March 31st, 1975, the Louisiana Supreme Court overturned their convictions stating that they could not and did not receive a fair trial in Baton Rouge.

-Deputy Wilder had served with the East Baton Rouge Parish Sheriff's Office for 4 years.
+Deputy Wilder was a U.S. Navy veteran and had served with the East Baton Rouge Parish Sheriff's Office for four years.
+He was survived by his wife.

 Related Line of Duty Deaths